Seahawks guard Mike Iupati says he is retiring after 11 seasons in the NFL

 Simmons is slated to be a restricted free agent, and if he is not tendered, will become an unrestricted free agent on March 17 leaving the future of the left guard spot unclear.

-Simmons has been with the Seahawks since 2018 and has flashed potential at times in nine starts.
-But he has also battled some injuries and even if he is back, Seattle would appear certain to want to add competition to that spot.
+Simmons has been with the Seahawks since 2018 and has flashed potential in nine starts.
+But he has also battled some injuries and even if he is back, Seattle appears certain to want to add competition to that spot.

 Coach Pete Carroll said after the season, “We need to improve (at left guard),” hinting at possible changes, and obviously knowing Iupati may have been leaning toward retirement.